 A lot has been said and written on the importance of connecting with your customers.
 Your food truck customers are the lifeblood of your mobile food business.
 You must strengthen your bond with them if you wish to grow, especially in today’s market where competition is tougher than ever.
 So, how do you get your customers involved in creating items for your menu?
 Today we’ll share 5 ideas.

 How To Get Your Customers Involved With Your Menu Design

-- Recipe contest – Create a contest for a menu item where customers submit ideas and either a panel judges the winner or the winner is selected by a vote.
+- Recipe contests.
+Create a contest for a menu item where customers submit ideas and either a panel judges the winner or the winner is selected by a vote.

-- Beverage contest – If you want to serve more than just the typical soda or water options create a form that collects information for beverage suggestions.
+- Beverage contests.
+If you want to serve more than just the typical soda or water options create a form that collects information for beverage suggestions.

-- A day in the kitchen – Develop a contest where the winner can co-create a dish with your food truck’s chef at your commercial kitchen.
+- A day in the kitchen.
+Develop a contest where the winner can co-create a dish with you at your commercial kitchen.

 Whatever avenue you choose to use to get your customers involved in designing menu items, make sure that you actually follow through on the idea.
 Ask questions, listen and act.
 By opening up a conversation with your customers about your menu, you could learn a lot about your food truck.
-With an increased level of engagement, your customers may come up with ideas about other facets of your business, what they like and don’t like.
+With an increased level of engagement, your customers may come up with ideas about other facets of your business.
+This can come from comments on what they like and don’t like.